 Initially, I had considerable doubts about taking Mike along.
-He had never been camping or canoeing, and was a typical urban adolescent, addicted to junk food and television.
+He had never been camping or canoeing, and was a typical urban adolescent, committed to junk food and television.
 He thought all fun outdoor activities were associated with some sort of gasoline consumption.
 He was also 20 pounds overweight and made no effort to get in shape

 In the end, family ties overcame logic.
 Mike is the youngest of my seven siblings.
 Our Dad was 61 years old at the time, and couldn’t keep up with a 15-year-old.
 Subsequently, they never did much together.
 I filled in, taking Mike hunting and fishing whenever possible.

 But I could see the potential.
 Mike would have a goal – of paddling from Lake Itasca to Minneapolis and I’d make sure he achieved it.
 Besides, he was going on a balanced diet as soon as we hit the river, and the exercise, outdoor living and nutritious food would do something positive.